Written by Prakriti Panwar, a grade 11 student

 China’s declaration is being described as a rather ‘bold target,’ especially since China is the largest contributor to the problem.

-Apart from reducing carbon discharge of something, especially gas or radiation, this initiative will also strengthen China’s economy as decarbonization (the process of reducing carbon dioxide) will lead to investment in progressive technology and tools.
-Factors such as quality of life, mortality rate, etc. will also improve as carbon discharge of something, especially gas or radiation are a major cause of diseases and deaths.
+Apart from reducing carbon emissions, this initiative will also strengthen China’s economy as decarbonization (the process of reducing carbon dioxide) will lead to investment in progressive technology and tools.
+Factors such as quality of life, mortality rate, etc. will also improve as carbon emissions are a major cause of diseases and deaths.

 While less is known about the details of the plan China will adopt, one thing is clear- the country will have to start generating electricity from zero-emission sources (sources of electricity such as air engines, which do not emit any waste) and then transition into using ‘clean power.’
 It will also have to adopt CSS, which stands for Carbon Capture and Storage- a process of catching waste carbon dioxide and storing it in a place where it cannot reach the atmosphere